 FaceTime is one of the applications that will benefit most from iOS 15 and Co. this year.
 As soon as the new update is released in the fall, Apple users will be able to communicate with Android or Windows users via FaceTime, among other things.

 FaceTime will support Spatial Audio in iOS 15.
-In fact, this technology has received a lot of attention from Apple.
-With Apple Music, for example, the company relies more on Dolby Atmos with Spatial Audio than lossless audio quality.
+Indeed, this technology has received a lot of attention from Apple.
+With Apple Music, for example, the company is focusing more on Dolby Atmos with Spatial Audio than on lossless audio.
 With Spatial Audio in FaceTime, Apple says it creates a "sound field that makes conversations flow as easily as face-to-face."
-Unfortunately, this feature is only available on iPhones with the A12 Bionic or newer, i.e. iPhone XR/XS or newer.
+Unfortunately, this feature is only available on iPhones with the A12 Bionic or later, i.e., iPhone XR/XS or later.

 iOS 15 adds new modes in FaceTime

-Another functionthat is only available on these newer iPhones is Portrait mode in calls.
-This allows users to blur the background and put the focus on themselves.
-It works just like in the camera app.
-Two features that particularly stand out are Voice Isolation mode and Wide Spectrum mode.
+Another function, which is only available on these newer iPhones, is Portrait mode for calls.
+This allows users to blur the background and focus on themselves.
+It works just like in the Camera app.
+Two features that stand out in particular are Voice Isolation mode and Wide Spectrum mode.
 These two features work similarly to Active Noise Cancellation and Transparency mode on the AirPods Pro or AirPods Max.
-When the first function is active, the voice is truly isolated from all other noise, while in Wide Spectrum mode the person can literally hear everything that is happening in the surroundings of the person on the call.
-In addition, FaceTime in iOS 15 also gets the Grid View feature.
-During a FaceTime group call, the user can display all participants in tiles of the same size.
+When the former is active, the voice is truly isolated from all other noise, while in Wide Spectrum mode the person can literally hear everything that is happening around the other person.
+FaceTime in iOS 15 also gets the Grid View feature.
+In a FaceTime group call, the user can display all participants in equally sized tiles.

 Weblink: Friends can join the conversation even without an Apple device

-The person currently speaking is highlighted so that it is easy to see who is speaking.
-Important: In the grid view, users can see up to six faces at the same time.
-FaceTime Link is another feature that is already included in the first iOS 15 beta.
+The person currently speaking is highlighted, making it easy to identify who is speaking.
+Important: In the grid view, users can see up to six faces at once.
+FaceTime Link is another feature already included in the first iOS 15 beta.
 It allows users to invite friends to a FaceTime call via a web link.
-There is also "Join FaceTime on the web" so that friends who do not have an Apple device can participate in individual and group FaceTime calls directly from their browser.
-This means that registration is not required.
+There's also "Join FaceTime on the web," so friends who don't have an Apple device can participate in one-on-one and group FaceTime calls directly from their browser.
+This means no registration is required.
 Also new are the following features:

 - Mute alerts: When people are speaking and their microphone is muted, iPhone will alert them.
 They can then tap the alert to unmute and make sure their voice is transmitted.